DrDeviant/porn-dump-cli/README.md

 Stream capture / data dump CLI for biggest adult streaming platforms to prove their lack of security and privacy concerns.

+> This project is still mainly a `WIP` so many things might change in the future.

+## Origins

+Originaly made because a simple `PoC` would never cause real security issues for big companies behind the biggest adult streaming platforms...
+I wanted to make something a little more powerfull and better structured.

+So, here comes __porn-dump-cli__.
+It takes its origines from [stream-capture-poc](https://github.com/DgSe95/stream-capture-poc).

 ## Install

 Simply run the following commands: